markstringer-dti/markstringer-dti.github.io/dti.md

 Two members of my team were supposed to be putting our software on a client's machine.
 They'd written a script to run on a clean machine that would put our software where it needed to be.
 They'd tried the script on a practice machine.
 It had run without any problems.
 They kept trying to run the script on the client's machine.
 It kept failing.

 They ran some diagnostic tests.
 The machines that they were putting the software on were supposed to be "clean".
 They weren't supposed to have any other software installed on them.
 They were supposed to just have the base operating system.
-But running the tools we had, to check for problems, it turned out that they already had other software installed which was clashing with the stuff that we were trying add.
-When guys from my team pointed this out to the people who were supplying the servers, they began to act very strangely.
+The the tools we had, to check for problems show that there was already software running on the machines.
+This was clashing with the stuff that we were trying to add.
+When the guys from my team pointed this out to the people who were supplying the servers, they began to act very strangely.

+A few days later.
 It was a Sunday afternoon.
 And I was in an emergency meeting.
 The topic of the emergency meeting had been what we were going to do about the failure of my team to load our software on the client's machine.
 The client was implying very strongly that the reason we'd failed was because our guys weren't up to the job.
 Just like the guys in the server room, when I brought up the subject of other software already running on the servers the client became evasive.
 He moved the topic of the emergency meeting onto what we should do about our four o'clock emergency meeting.
 Our three o'clock emergency meeting had overrun so long that we were now in it.
 Or were we?
 Clearly this was something that we needed to spend time on our weekend discussing.

-Ultimately the mystery of software already running on the clean servers was solved.
+Ultimately the mystery of the software already running on the clean servers was solved.
 The company that was providing the servers was in dispute with the client's organisation.
 While they were in dispute, they were working to the letter of their written agreement.
 The original agreement had been written months ago.
 It mentioned some software that should be installed.
 So, the server guys were providing servers that already had this software, even though they knew it would break ours.

 That's part of why they were behaving so oddly.
 But the other part is that the written agreement to provide the servers was officially secret.
 So even as they saw our guys failing, and they knew why, they felt they weren't legally allowed to tell us.
 As the great philosopher James Brown once said: